TilenTomakic/banknote-detection-demo/final_project_submission/README.md

 Application with README how to run is available on github [https://github.com/TilenTomakic/banknote-detection-demo](https://github.com/TilenTomakic/banknote-detection-demo).

 ## Darknet project
 Modified darknet project used to train neural network is available on github [https://github.com/TilenTomakic/darknet](https://github.com/TilenTomakic/darknet).
-Tt also includes all config files and test images used for training (`darknet/build/darknet/x64/data`).
+It also includes all config files and test images used for training (`darknet/build/darknet/x64/data`).